-AART is performed under medical supervision and may be suitable for individuals seeking to support skin and connective tissue health in a non-surgical manner.
+Amino Acid Replacement Therapy is administered under medical supervision and may be suitable for individuals looking to support skin and connective tissue health through a non-surgical approach.
 To determine suitability, schedule a consultation with a licensed practitioner, such as those at NUU Aesthetics & Wellness.

 What Is Amino Acid Replacement Therapy (AART)?

-When administered by a qualified professional in an MOH-approved clinic, AART helps sustain the extracellular matrix (ECM), the network that provides the skin with structure, firmness, and flexibility.
+When administered by a qualified medical professional in an MOH-approved clinic, Amino Acid Replacement Therapy helps sustain the extracellular matrix (ECM).
+The ECM is the structural network that supports skin firmness, flexibility, and long-term skin integrity.

 How AART Works